Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 However, I would also recommend doing some mandatory research on the commonly used words and phrases that are used while traveling.
 This also helps in speaking the language in the appropriate accent, which is a huge plus while mingling with the locals.

-By: Rahma of The Sane Adventurer
+Submitted by: Rahma of The Sane Adventurer

 Before we embarked on our 8 month trip to France I knew that I needed to improve my French!
 Despite visiting France a few times, my French hadn’t progressed since high school.
 I could introduce myself and let people know how many sisters I had but that was about it!
-Not particularly useful for day to day conversation.
+Not particularly useful for day-to-day conversation.

 Thankfully, a colleague mentioned that he was learning German with the Michele Thomas method.
-I admit, I am a bit of a language learning hoarder.
+I admit I am a bit of a language learning hoarder.
 By that I mean, I buy it, look at it a few times and expect to be fluent while it sits on my bookshelf!

-These CD’s by Michele Thomas are the only resources that I’ve gone back to again and again.
+These CDs by Michele Thomas are the only resources that I’ve gone back to again and again.
 The man behind the method was an amazing linguist from Poland.
 Unlike many methods, he doesn’t expect you to memorize, or write notes.
 The focus is very much on him as the teacher.
 You listen, you join in, you learn.
 He doesn’t focus on teaching you to ask where the nearest taxi rank is or how to book a hotel room.
 You’ll learn that stuff and more but without knowing it.
 You’ll have to listen to them to understand what I mean!

-By: Amy of Family Edventures
+Submitted by: Amy of Family Edventures

 There are dozens of ways to learn a language prior to embarking on a foreign getaway, many of which focus on learning useful phrases that could come in handy on your trip.
 What many people fail to practice is how to actually understand the language rather than simply memorizing a few helpful sentences.